Jayne Mansfield: Film

-In 1959, Fox cast her in two independent gangster films shot in the United Kingdom: The Challenge and Too Hot to Handle, both released the following year.
+In 1959, Fox cast her in two independent gangster films shot in the United Kingdom: The Challenge and Too Hot to Handle, both released in 1960.
 Both films were low-budget, and their American releases were delayed.
-Too Hot to Handle was not released in the United States until 1961 as Playgirl After Dark.
+Too Hot to Handle was not released in the U.S. until 1961, as Playgirl After Dark.
 The Challenge was released in 1963 as It Takes a Thief.
-In the United States, censors objected to a scene in Too Hot to Handle in which Mansfield, wearing silver netting with sequins painted over her nipples, appears nearly nude.
+In the U.S., censors objected to a scene in Too Hot to Handle in which Mansfield, wearing silver netting with sequins painted over her nipples, appears nearly nude.

 When Mansfield returned to Hollywood in mid-1960, 20th Century Fox cast her in It Happened in Athens (1962) with Trax Colton, a handsome newcomer Fox was trying to mold into a heartthrob.
-She received first billing above the title but appeared in only a supporting role.
-The Olympic Games-based film was shot in Greece in the fall of 1960 but was not released until June 1962.
+She received first billing above the title but appeared in a supporting role.
+The Olympic Games-based film was shot in Greece in 1960 but not released until 1962.
 It was a box-office failure, and 20th Century Fox dropped Mansfield's contract.
-In 1961, Mansfield signed on for a minor role but above-the-title billing in The George Raft Story, released the following year.
+In 1961, Mansfield took a minor role but above-the-title billing in The George Raft Story, released in 1962.
 Starring Ray Danton as Raft, the film showcased Mansfield in a small part as a glamorous film star.
-Soon after the film's release, she returned to European films, appearing in low-budget foreign films such as Heimweh nach St. Pauli (1963, Germany), L'Amore Primitivo (1964, Italy), Panic Button (1964, Italy) and Einer frisst den anderen (1964, Germany).
+Soon after its release, she returned to appearing in foreign films such as L'Amore Primitivo (1964, Italy) and Panic Button (1964, Italy).